WMD-group/SMACT/README.md

 SMACT's features are
 accessed through Python scripts, importing classes and functions as needed.
-It is intended that SMACT will have a user-friendly interface eventually, and possibly even a GUI.

 In addition to the `examples` folder, some practical applications using are also available from [https://github.com/WMD-group/SMACT_practical](https://github.com/WMD-group/SMACT_practical).

 License and attribution
 -----------------------

-SMACT is produced by the Walsh Materials Design group at the University of Bath, UK.
+SMACT is produced by the Walsh Materials Design group.
 Python code and original data tables are licensed under the GNU General Public License (GPL) v3.

-The following files have their own licenses: **data/elements.txt** is from the OpenBabel project and licensed under the GPL v2, which is included in the parent folder.
+The following files have their own licenses: **data/elements.txt** is from the [OpenBabel](http://openbabel.sourceforge.net) project and licensed under the GPL v2, which is included in the parent folder.

 References